 Daaaaaaaaaaaaaady, Mamma wants some huggin.’

 Hi ‘ya, Pretty Papa, Mama wants some lovin’ right now.

-During the day, sewing in a sweatshop, life’s burdens weighed Bayla down.
+During the day, sewing in a sweatshop, Bayla was weighted down by life’s burdens.
 Who did she have to share them with?
-But at night on stage, in front of a live audience, as she clasped her deep auburn hair, or swished it around her neck and shoulders, her heartaches and emotions ran rampant.
-No matter how little they had, or where they were born, or how hard they worked, she convinced her audience that life went beyond troubles and heartaches.
+But at night in front of a live audience, as if the stage had restorative powers, she felt freed from the grip that held her in check.
+As she clasped her rich auburn hair, or swished it around her neck and shoulders, moving her body to each bluesy tone, her heartaches and emotions ran rampant.
+No matter what her audience had, or where they were born, or how hard they worked, Bayla opened them up to possibilities—life went beyond troubles and heartaches.
 Dreams and fantasies were within reach.
-This was her gift, and she gave it without knowing she did.
+Such was her gift, and she gave it without knowing she did.

-Lured by emotionally charged titles, though she had never been on a date with a man, much less had anyone offer himself as a suitor, she slithered and swayed and embodied the lyrics to I’ll Kill That Two Timing Man Before He Two Times Me, or Anybody Want To Buy My Cabbage?, Call Me When Your Drawers Are Down, or My Hard, Straight Handy Man.
+Though she had never been on a date with a man, much less had anyone offer himself as a suitor, she was drawn to emotionally charged titles.
+Without understanding every naughty inference embodied in the lyrics, she enjoyed numbers like Anybody Want To Buy My Cabbage?, Call Me When Your Drawers Are Down, or My Hard, Straight Handy Man.

 On stage, in the spotlight, Bayla the factory girl became what every man in the audience wanted her to be.

 “Again you going out?
 Oi gotteniu.
 Again by myself?
 My daughter, the runaround.”
 From her rickety wooden wheelchair her mother spouted her usual lament.